 Mu Cartographer – Free through April 26th.
 “A contemplative game experience that combines colourful sandbox and experimental treasure hunt.”

 Drawful 2 – Free until April 11th.
 A fantastic local multiplayer party game, where players can use smartphones (or tablets) as controllers.

 Codemancer – Free through April 15th.
 A game to teach programming concepts and skills in a fantasy universe.

-Monster Match – A stage-based Match 3 game, ala Puzzle Quest.
+Monster Match – Free through April 3rd.
+A stage-based Match 3 game, ala Puzzle Quest.

 From Orbit – Free through April 17th.
 Procedurally generated light strategy game about exploring planets, getting resources, and defending your ship.